michael-franke/CompPrag-2017/docs/01_coins_and_scalars.md

 #### Exercise 1: Coin flips

 Use the code from [Chapter II from MH Tesslers BDAPPL Webbook](https://mhtess.github.io/bdappl/chapters/02-buildingModels.html) to calculate your rational beliefs about the bias of a coin.
-Suppose that your prior beliefs about the coin's bias $\theta$ are given by a Beta distribution with parameters $a = 0.5$ and $b = 0.5$.
+Suppose that your prior beliefs about the coin's bias $$\theta$$ are given by a Beta distribution with parameters $a = 0.5$ and $b = 0.5$.
 In WebPPL, you can construct this distribution by:

 ```js
 var priorDistribution = Beta({a: 0.5, b: 0.5})